bilal-Bhatti-u2133923/trafic-react-app/README.md

    Visit `http://localhost:3000` to view the app.

-## Connecting to the Weather API
+## Connecting to the Traffic API

-The frontend app is designed to work with the `weather_API` built in week 3 with Express.
+The frontend app is designed to work with the `Traffic_API` built in week 3 with Express.
 However, your browser will throw a cors polity error.
 To address that we must install cors and use it in the `server.ts` file as follows:

-1. Open the [weather_api](https://github.com/lucian-duta/weather_api) in Codespaces or locally.
+1. Open the [Traffic_api](https://github.com/lucian-duta/Traffic_api) in Codespaces or locally.
 2. Run the following command in the terminal to install cors:

    ```bash